errant-brownie/associations/PRESS-RELEASE.md

 ## How to Get Started ##
   > Describe how easy it is to get started.

-  All users need to do is create a profile, select topics they're interested in, and add specific items they think are especially enjoyable.
+  All users have to do is log in and tell the application what their biggest interests are.

 ## Customer Quote ##